recruiterphp/recruiter/docs/index.rst

 At high level, it provides a few major components:

-* A :ref:`recruiter<recruiter>`: a single instance long-running process who assign enqueued jobs to a worker
+* A :ref:`recruiter<recruiter>`: a single instance long-running process that assigns enqueued jobs to workers
-* A :ref:`worker<worker>`: a multiple instace long-running processes that each execute a single job at a time
+* A :ref:`worker<worker>`: multiple instance long-running processes that each execute a single job at a time
-* A :ref:`cleaner<cleaner>`: a single instance long-running process who takes care of cleaning up the dirty conditions that can happen (i.e. worker dead for a fatal error)
+* A :ref:`cleaner<cleaner>`: a single instance long-running process that takes care of cleaning up dirty conditions that can happen (i.e. worker dead from a fatal error)

 |
 |